ginjo/vue-helpers/README.md

 # Vue::Helpers

-Vue-helpers is a Ruby gem that provides *view helper* methods for adding Vuejs functionality to your Ruby applications, without requiring backend Javascript processing.
+Vue-helpers is a Ruby gem that provides *view helper* methods for adding Vuejs functionality to your Ruby applications, without requiring a backend Javascript engine.
 If you're developing a Ruby web application and want to keep your Javascript strictly on the front-end, vue-helpers can assist with the following tasks.

 * Parse single-file-component.vue files.
 * Automate vue component and root boilerplate code.